Ear Magazine: Move to New York

 In 1975, Beth Anderson, moved to Brooklyn, NY and began publishing a version of Ear in New York, initially co-edited by Laurie Spiegel and Richard Hayman.
 Two Ears existed at this point until the California publication ended in the 1980s.
 In 1976, Ear began to be published by the "New Wilderness Foundation," a not-for-profit organization and began to be published in tabloid format.
+Valerie Samson became an editor in 1977.
 Anderson left the magazine at 1978, at which point R.I.P.
 Hayman took the position of editor.
+Carol Tuyman served as publisher 1980-1992.
 Starting in 1980, Ear began publishing themed issues, with occasional guest editors who were experts in the field.
 Helen Thorington served as its Radio Editor from 1987—1989; Thorington, Regine Beyer and Gregory Whitehead, co-edited the EAR Supplement, Festival for a New Radio in 1987.
 In 1989, the format was again changed to glossy 8 1/2 x 11.
 The magazine at this point was notable for its contributions from and exclusive interviews with a diverse array of notable contemporary composers and musicians, including Pauline Oliveros, Terry Riley, and Queen Latifah.